 A good rehab offers the chance to dig addiction out at its roots, giving you a fresh start at a new life.

-Hope at The Raleigh House
+Detoxification Services at The Raleigh House

-The Raleigh House is a residential treatment center located in Denver where you can find the help you need to rebuild your life.
+The Raleigh House is a residential treatment and detox center located in Denver where you can find the help you need to rebuild your life.
 Our team of experts works together to tackle both the physical and psychological aspects of addiction.
 Fill out our form or contact us today to learn more about our drug and alcohol addiction treatment programs.